anupam-io/strange-if-else/README.md

-# strange `if-else` parser using Bison
+# strange `if-else` parser using Flex & Bison

 This is a simple parser which can parse expressions in a strange way.
 The syntax for this language is very similar to `if-else` of C++.
-Inside curly braces or round braces, you can enter numbers or similar expressions.
+Inside curly braces or round braces, you can enter numbers or similar expressions and it will evaluate the final result.

 ## Tokens used
 ```